septi0/sentinel-hl/README.md

 It can be run as a python package, a standalone script, or as a docker container using image `ghcr.io/septi0/sentinel-hl:latest`.

-**Shortly:** System not responding?
-Wake it up by sending a magic packet.
-Power outage?
-Shutdown the system to protect it from damage.
-Power restored and stable?
-Wake it up again.

 ## Features

 - Systems status monitoring (up/down)
 - UPS status and battery charge monitoring via NUT server
 - Automatic system wake-up using WOL